 - c.
 All trees over 100 inches in diameter and twenty-nine (29) additional trees with old growth structure or high habitat value, specified in Exhibit 1, shall be preserved on site inperpetuity.
-Harvesting of these trees is prohibited. - d.
-Nothing contained in this Agreement shall be deemed to restrict the discretion of the CDF or topreclude CDF, in approving a THP for the Property from imposing conditions on the THP that are more restrictive on timber harvesting than the terms setforth in this Agreement. - 9.
-This Agreement shall run with the Property and be binding upon the parties hereto, and their respective employees, counsel, agents, successors and assigns. - 10.
-Each signatory hereto represents that he or she is authorized to execute this Agreement so as to bind the parties on whose behalfhe or she is a signatory.
+Harvesting d these trees is prohibited. - d.
+Nothing contained in this Agreement shall be deemed to restrict the discretion of the CDF or topreclude CDF, in approving a THP for the Property from imposing conditions on the THP that are more restrictive on timber harvesting than the terms setforth in this Agreement.

+9. This Agreement shall run with the Property and be binding upon the parties hereto, and their respective employees, counsel, agents, successors and assigns.

+respective employees, counsel, agents, successors and assigns.

+10. Each signatory hereto represents that he or she is authorized to execute this Agreement so as to bind the parties on whose behalfhe or she is a signatory.
 The parties have read and understand the terms of this Agreement.
-Each party is fully aware of the contents of this Agreement and its legal effect, although Owners have chosen not to be represented by counsel in their negotiations for, and in the preparation of, this Agreement. - 11.
-This Agreement constitutes the entire agreement between the parties and all other prior agreements or understandings, written or oral, are merged into and superseded by the terms of this Agreement, which may not be altered, modified, or otherwise changed excepted by a writing signed by the duly authorized representatives of the parties to this Agreement.
+Each party is fully aware of the contents of this Agreement and its legal effect, although Owners have chosen not to be represented by counsel in their negotiations for, and in the preparation of, this Agreement.

+11. This Agreement constitutes the entire agreement between the parties and all other prior agreements or understandings, written or oral, are merged into and superseded by the terms of this Agreement, which may not be altered, modified, or otherwise changed excepted by a writing signed by the duly authorized representatives of the parties to this Agreement.

-the purposes of this Agreement.
-The parties to this Agreement shall attempt in good faith to resolve through negotiation any dispute, claim or controversy regarding the interpretation or application of this from whom relief is requested, setting forth the subject of the dispute and the relief requested.
+12. Concers and the County shall reasonably cooperate with one another in order to effectuate the purposes of this Agreement.
+The parties to this Agreement shall attempt in good faith to resolve through negotiation any dispute, claim or controversy regarding the interpretation or application of this Agreement.
+Either party may initiate negotiations by providing written notice in letter form to the party from whom relief is requested, setting forth the subject of the dispute and the relief requested.
 The recipient of such notice shall respond within five days with a written statement of its position on, and recommended solution to, the dispute.
 If the dispute is not resolved by this exchange of correspondence, then representatives of the parties shall meet at a mutually agreeable time and place (either in person or by telephone) within ten days of the date of the initial notice in order to exchange relevant information and perspectives, and to attempt to resolve the dispute.